 The PSP will be chaired by Maryrose Tarpey, JLA Adviser.
-Naomi Clewett is responsible for the coordination and administration of the PSP.
-From late June 2017 this role will be temporarily assumed by Lauren Evans.
+Naomi Wells, University of Manchester, is responsible for the coordination and administration of the PSP.
 This includes making arrangements for all meetings and workshops, and ensuring that:

 - requests for agenda items are discussed with the group - papers are available at least a week before meetings - meeting notes are circulated within two weeks.